JasonDV/SQLBulkLoader/README.md

-## SQL Query Utilities
+## SQL Bulk Loader
-This repository holds SQL Server query utilities.
+A convention based wrapper for the SQLBulkCopy utility.